AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

   - &control_server agePUBLICKEYFORCONTROLSERVER
 ```

-Furthermore, in `.sops.yaml`, add this information in `creation_rules` as a new entry (the contents of `path_regex` are just the path to the `secrets.yaml` in your soon-to-be instance directory, feel free to change it):
+Furthermore, in `.sops.yaml`, add this information in `creation_rules` as a new entry (the contents of `path_regex` are just the path to the `secrets.yaml` in your soon-to-be Instance directory, feel free to change it):
 ```yaml
 creation_rules:
   - path_regex: instances/control-server/secrets.yaml # Control server